List of people who have walked across the United States: Walter O. McGill III

 Walter McGill, also known as Pastor "Chick" McGill, the "Freedom Walker" and the "Cross Country Flagman," a 69-year-old pastor of the Creation Seventh Day Adventist Church and Vietnam War-era veteran, began to walk across the United States on April 23, 2014, at Kill Devil Hills, North Carolina.
 He completed his journey on April 29, 2015, at the Santa Monica Pier in Santa Monica, California, after traveling a route of over 3,200 miles, and carrying the United States flag by hand the entire way, the first such documented case.
 On July 12, 2015, he was honored at Dodger Stadium for the completion of the walk prior to a baseball game between the Los Angeles Dodgers and the Milwaukee Brewers.

 McGill's websites promoting the walk, walkingcoast2coast and walkthewalknow.com, indicate an extensive list of causes for which he made the journey, including: civil liberties, human rights, national integrity, the restoration of individual and corporate self-respect, support for traditional family values, liberty of conscience for all citizens, the defense of constitutional principles, the review and appreciation of American heritage, care for the poor and homeless, the promotion of natural health practices, employment of the Golden Rule in daily living, and a spiritual awakening for the healing of the country.
 Along the way he saluted passing motorists and pedestrians, received certificates of appreciation at the Inland Empire and San Gabriel Valley, and left non-sectarian 40-day prayer guides for city and county officials.
 He was provided with a police escort part of the way along his walk in Tennessee and Georgia, and was awarded a "Day of Recognition" in his home state of Tennessee by Governor Bill Haslam.

 During the portion of the journey through Prescott, Arizona, he dedicated 10 miles of his walk to Kayla Mueller, who was captured by ISIS and killed earlier in 2015.

 In his closing statements, McGill said, "To be the first veteran to carry Old Glory from sea to shining sea has been a great aspiration of mine, and I'm praying this flag will be enshrined at the Smithsonian Institute [sic]."

 Arthur Hitchcock

-Arthur Hitchcock is entary-editorial photographer who, at age 19, walked from Long Beach, California, to Augusta, Maine, between May 11 and November 2, 2011.
+Arthur Hitchcock is a documentary-editorial photographer who, at age 19, walked from Long Beach, California, to Augusta, Maine, between May 11 and November 2, 2011.
 He walked approximately 4100 mi, crossing through 17 states in 175 days.
 Hitchcock walked to raise funds for breast cancer research and aid to assist families dealing with the cost of hospital bills and treatments.
 He walked to honor his deceased parents, Janet and Mike Hitchcock.
 His mother died from ductal carcinoma a few months before the trip.
 The majority of his route included major highways (it is illegal to walk on most major highways).
 He was led by a support vehicle.